Skip to Content

 Soy Sauce Braised Pork Belly

-My site is littered with unusual recipes from around the world and this babi chin recipe is one of my favourites.
+My site is littered with unusual recipes from around the world, and this babi chin recipe is one of my favourites.

-It is simple to cook and fills your house with the most beautiful sweet and fragrant aroma!
+It is simple to cook and fills your house with the most beautiful, sweet and fragrant aroma!

-It contains pork belly, one of my favourite cuts of meat, its bold flavour and fat content works really well with a sweet glaze or sauce.
+It contains pork belly, one of my favourite cuts of meat; its bold flavour and fat content works really well with a sweet glaze or sauce.

 A combination I use in my sticky pork belly with pineapple, braised Vietnamese pork belly and my gluhwein pork belly bites.

-The original recipe for this soy sauce braised pork belly hails from Indonesia.
-To be more accurate it is “nonya” cuisine, which is Chinese influence on Malay and Indonesian food.
-An ancient fusion food if you like.
+The original recipe for this soy sauce-braised pork belly hails from Indonesia.
+To be more accurate, it is "nonya" cuisine, which is Chinese influence on Malay and Indonesian food.
+An ancient fusion food, if you like.

-The addition of hoisin is not traditional, but I love the sweet BBQ like flavour it brings to the dish.
+The addition of hoisin is not traditional, but I love the sweet BBQ-like flavour it brings to the dish.

-Don’t worry about having another jar of sauce laying around, you can use it up in dishes like my hoisin chicken ramen, General Tso’s chicken, char siu pork tenderloin or hoisin pork stir fry!
+Don't worry about having another jar of sauce lying around, you can use it up in dishes like my hoisin chicken ramen, General Tso's chicken, char siu pork tenderloin or hoisin pork stir fry!

 Babi chin Indonesian soy sauce braised pork belly served with coriander and chilli.